mybonk/mybonk-wiki/README.md

 ## Steady, ready, go!

 IMPORTANT:
-a.
-Anything you download on the internet it at risk of being malicious software.
+..* Anything you download on the internet it at risk of being malicious software.
 Know your sources.
 Always run the GPG (signature) or SHA-256 (hash) verification (typically next to the download link of an image or package there is a sting of hexadecimal characters, it's no decoration).
-b.
-Don't trust, verify.
+..* Don't trust, verify.
-c.
-It is very important to understand that nix and nixOS two different things: nix is the *package manager* whereas nixOS is a full-blow operating system (based on a stripped version of Debian) that makes use of nix *package manager* to manage itself.
+..* It is very important to understand that nix and nixOS two different things: nix is the *package manager* whereas nixOS is a full-blow operating system (based on a stripped version of Debian) that makes use of nix *package manager* to manage itself.
 Both are demonstrated hereafter.

 Example: To check the hash of downloaded_image.iso
       ```